Summer is coming to its official end.

 Stop Damage Now

 - SPF – If you learn nothing else from me, remember this: Wear your daily SPF!
-Everyday.
+Every.
+Day.
 Even on cloudy days.
 Even on cold, wintery days.
 Studies show that people who wear a daily SPF of 15 or higher show 24% less skin aging than those who don’t use sunscreen every day.
-Remember to apply your broad spectrum SPF at least 20 minutes before sun exposure to allow it to absorb into skin, and reapply every 2 hours if you’re in direct sun, or after sweating or swimming.
-And, don’t skimp!
+Remember to apply your broad-spectrum SPF at least 20 minutes before sun exposure to allow it to absorb into the skin, and reapply every 2 hours if you’re in direct sun, swimming, or sweating.
+And don’t skimp!
 You should use a nickel-sized dollop on your face, and 1 oz. on your body (that’s enough to fill a shot glass!)
 Slather on that goodness, your future skin will thank you!

-- Schedule – Try to plan activities so you’re not in the sun between 10 am and 4 pm when the UV index is at its highest.
-It can be tough to avoid that window since it is in the middle of the day, but you’ll also beat the heat and the crowds if it’s an outdoor event.
-If you simply can’t avoid it, make sure to wear SPF, bring extra to reapply, and limit sun exposure
+- Schedule – Try to plan activities so you’re not in the sun between 10 AM and 4 PM when the UV index is at its highest.
+It can be tough to avoid that window since it’s in the middle of the day, but you’ll also beat the heat and the crowds if it’s an outdoor event.
+If you simply can’t avoid it, make sure to wear SPF, bring extra to reapply, and limit sun exposure.

-- Shade – Speaking of limiting sun exposure, kickin back in the shade is a good way to help protect skin.
-Rock a wide-brimmed hat, open up an umbrella, or take a sun break and cool down in the shade especially at peak UV hours.
+- Shade – Speaking of limiting sun exposure, kickin’ back in the shade is a good way to help protect skin.
+Rock a wide-brimmed hat and sunglasses, open up an umbrella, or take a sun break.
 There’s even a phone app that will remind you when to reapply SPF and when it’s time to get out of the sun.
-A good rule of thumb is, “Short shadow seek shade,” meaning the shorter the shadows on the ground, the higher the sun and UV exposure.
-Grab a cool drink and enjoy having it made in the shade!
+A good rule of thumb is, “Short shadow – seek shade,” meaning the shorter the shadows on the ground, the higher the sun and UV exposure.
+Grab a cool drink and enjoy the shade!

 Lighten Up Dark Spots